Pendorica/.github/README.md

 # Project Pendorica
-A tool to manage your Tabletop role-playing campaigns.
+A tool for managing your tabletop roleplaying campaigns.

 ## ToDo
  - [ ] Auth